Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/14-implementing-iir-filter/Part1a/README.md

 } // end main()
 ```

-Notes:
+***Notes:***

-* `my_graph.update(my_graph.cmtx1, C1, 96)` sends the 96 coefficients for the filter to the kernel
+* `my_graph.update(my_graph.cmtx1, C1, 96)` sends the 96 coefficients for the filter to the kernel.
-* `my_graph.run(num_iterations)` runs the kernel 256/8 = 32 times to allow comparison with the impulse response from the Julia script
+* `my_graph.run(num_iterations)` runs the kernel 256/8 = 32 times to allow comparison with the impulse response from the Julia script.

 ## Build and Run the Program

 * Copy the files in `src` and `dat` to your project.
 Set the `Top-Level File` to `src/tb.cpp`.
-* Since we are only interested in functional verification at this time, we use `Emulation-SW` to build and run the program.
+* Since we are only interested in functional verification now, we use `Emulation-SW` to build and run the program.
-* If the program builds and runs without errors, the output should be in `Emulation-SW/x86simulator_output/output.dat`
+* If the program builds and runs without errors, the output should be `Emulation-SW/x86simulator_output/output.dat`.
-* Copy the generated `impresponse.dat` file to the `data` directory
+* Copy the generated `impresponse.dat` file to the `data` directory.
-* We can use Julia to verify the kernel output
+* We can use Julia to verify the kernel output.

 ```
 julia> using PyPlot